CarlMurray/failte-pp2/README.md

 ![Cover image](assets/readme/img/cover-img.jpg "Cover image")
 ---
-### The production site is available at https://failte.carlmurray.design OR https://carlmurray.github.io/failte-pp2/ (in case custom domain doesn't work)
+### The production site is available at https://failte.carlmurray.design
 ---
 # Table of Contents
 TBD
 ---
 # Project Background

 fáilte is a site that aims to make it easy for users to find and discover attractions in Ireland.
 The site features an interactive map which has over 600 attractions plotted, along with a geo-guessing game where users can test their knowledge of Ireland's attractions.

 With the rising popularity of staycations, people require easy access to information that helps them make the most of their trips and explore their surroundings.
 The project's primary objectives include creating a user-friendly platform for browsing various attractions in Ireland, such as historic sites, nature reserves, museums, art galleries, and other points of interest.
 Additionally, it aims to provide information about specific attractions and directions to navigate to them.

 The key goals for this project include providing a user-friendly experience for browsing attractions in Ireland, including historic site, nature reserves, museums, art galleries and other points of interest.
 Additionally it aims to make it easy for users to find out more about an attraction of interest and find directions to navigate to the attraction.

 ---

 # User Experience

 ## Design

 - To guide the development process, mockups of the intended design were created in Figma before starting development.
 These early designs provided clear direction for development, however the final build may differ as various iterations were explored throughout the development.
 - A simple colour palette was used consisting of a green primary colour, inspired by Ireland's national colour, along with a spectrum of gray to white.
 - Lilita Pro was the chosen typeface for headings as it conveys a sense of welcome (fáilte) and friendliness, while Roboto was used for body text for its simple and modern appearance.